Alloway and Southern Ayrshire FAMILY HISTORY SOCIETY Robert Burns Cottage, Alloway, Ayr

 We have been notified that the Carnegie Library in Ayr have renewed their subscription to "Find My Past" website which now has the 1911 English and Welsh Census added.
 It also has the 1841, 1851, 1861 and 1871 Scottish Census for the whole of Scotland.
 It does not have access to the original but the transcriptions are very good.
 It would save a lot of Scotlandspeople vouchers!
 "Find My Past" is available on the two PCs in Local History.

-Pat Weston
+Patricia Weston

 Saturday, 1 October 2011